English (United States)

 Routes for a transmission project are typically developed over the course of multiple phases and are then narrowed down to a final route.

-• In the first phase, a preliminary study area is presented to the public.
-With input from landowners, and consideration of engineering, environmental, and cost constraints, preferred and alternate routes are identified.
+• In the first phase, a preliminary study area was presented to the public in March 2026.
+With input from landowners, and consideration of engineering, environmental, and cost constraints, preferred and alternate routes were identified.

-• A second open house will be held to present these routes and gather additional feedback from landowners and stakeholders.
+• A second open house will be held to present the preferred and alternative line routes and gather additional information from landowners and stakeholders.
 Information gathered throughout the process will be used to determine a proposed route.

 • Once a proposed route is determined, NPPD will invite landowners along the proposed route to attend a public hearing.
 A final line route will be announced no earlier than thirty days after the public hearing, at which time, the land acquisition process and final design work will begin.